WooCommerce Checklist: Use This 63-Point Guide To Increase Store Sales [2018 Update]

 - 5. Do You Highlight Social Proof On Your Homepage?

-- 6. Do You Highlight The On-Going Promotion/Offer On The Sticky Header?
+- 6. Do You Highlight The Free Shipping Threshold On The Sticky Header?

 - 7. Is Your Helpline Number Displayed Above The Navigation Bar?